mulle-sde/mulle-sde/README.md

 > But there is a slight chance of losing your changes, if someone reinitializes your project
 > (to use a different buildtool maybe)
 >

-## Tips And Tricks

-#### How to use meson instead of cmake

-**mulle-craft** already understands meson.
-But there is no extension in **mulle-sde** yet, to create a **meson** Makefile.
-The complication is, that meson doesn't understand "include".
-So the meson file has to be a concatenation of various parts into one single file.
-Solution: write an extension do do that.